hyperledger/iroha-2-docs/src/reference/torii-endpoints.md

 ::: info

-This operation requires the Iroha 2 network to be established with the `telemetry` feature enabled.
+This operation requires the particular Iroha node you are making request to to be compiled with the `telemetry` feature enabled.

 <!-- TODO: Link to a topic about Iroha features/flags; Issue: https://github.com/hyperledger/iroha-2-docs/issues/465 -->